chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ### Pre-backup configuration and setup for NFS backup
+  Pre-backup configurations to be done before deploying cluster.(recommended not mandaotry)
 1) Add an extra ec2 machine to your cluster.This should be under the same vpc.
 2) It should have IAM profile attached with AdministratorAccess,AmazonAPIGatewayAdministrator policies.
 3) It should be accessible from provisioner machine.